 Data Privacy

-DFSNZ may collect, store, process or disclose personal information relating to Athletes and other Persons where necessary and appropriate to conduct their anti-doping activities under these Rules, the Code and International Standards (including specifically the International Standard for the Protection of Privacy and Personal Information), and in compliance with applicable law, including the Privacy Act 2020.
+The Commission may collect, store, process or disclose personal information relating to Athletes and other Persons where necessary and appropriate to conduct their anti-doping activities under these Rules, the Code and International Standards (including specifically the International Standard for the Protection of Privacy and Personal Information), and in compliance with applicable law, including the Privacy Act 2020.

 Confidentiality and Public Disclosure

-DFSNZ may, notwithstanding anything in these Rules, publicise information relating to an alleged anti-doping rule violation or investigation under the Rules where an Athlete or other Person, who it is alleged has committed an anti-doping rule violation under the Rules, or is the subject of an investigation under these Rules, or any party notified under the Rules, has made public comment or comment to any third party concerning the allegation or investigation which, in DFSNZ’s view, requires that it publicly comments on matters concerning the alleged violation or the investigation under the Rules.
+The Commission may, notwithstanding anything in these Rules, publicise information relating to an alleged anti-doping rule violation or investigation under the Rules where an Athlete or other Person, who it is alleged has committed an anti-doping rule violation under the Rules, or is the subject of an investigation under these Rules, or any party notified under the Rules, has made public comment or comment to any third party concerning the allegation or investigation which, in the Commission’s view, requires that it publicly comments on matters concerning the alleged violation or the investigation under the Rules.

 IMPLEMENTATION OF DECISIONS